 During the ten-day long festival, there are four main rituals.
-They are namely
+They are namely:-

 - Ganpati Visarjan

 The excitement of the festival starts in weeks before the actual beginning time of it.
 Artisans begin the preparation of making the idols of Ganesha with clay.
 They differ the statue in different poses and sizes.

 To celebrate the festival people start singing (especially religious songs), dancing to the drum beats.
 They also make a firework which enlightens up the mood of the festival.

 The next Ritual is Uttarpuja, Which is about bidding farewell to Lord Ganesha.
 With deep respect, Ganpati Visarjan follows this.
 It is the time when the statue is ready to immerse in water.

 There are two kinds of devotees of the festival.
 One who celebrate this at home and others pay a visit to Lord Ganesha at public pandals.
 People with due respect offer their prayer towards Lord Ganesha.
 Friends and families come together, and they spend a splendid time with each other.

 There are some others recipes of Ganesh Chaturthi, and they are Puran Poli, karanji, basundi, shrikhand, shankarpali, modak, laddu, halwa, Kaju kothimbir Vadi, varan Bhaat, pathology, Amati etc.

-Where does Ganesh Chaturthi Celebrated?
+Where is Ganesh Chaturthi Celebrated?

 Ganesh Chaturthi has spread to the other states including Goa, Tamil Nadu, Karnataka, Telangana, Andhra Pradesh.
 In Mumbai states, it becomes an auspicious festival for the devotees.
-The people of Madhya Pradesh, Gujarat, Bihar, Odisha also observe the festival.
+The people of Madhya Pradesh, Gujarat, Bihar, Odisha also celebrates this festival.